Frequently Asked Questions

 Why don’t you recommend diets or weight loss programs?

 There is so much information about diets and weight loss trends in our culture that many of us think in order to lose weight and be healthy we need to be on a strict plan.
-While initially this can help with weight loss, long-term diets can cause issues both mentally and physically.
-It can harm your relationship with food and your body and also slow your metabolism.
-Incorporating a more balanced way of eating leads to long-lasting success.
+While initially this can help with weight loss, long-term these diets can potentially have negative side effects.
+They can also impact your relationship with food and your body and slow your metabolism.
+Incorporating a more balanced way of eating leads to long-lasting success and we will work together to find a plan that is best for your individual needs.

 What does a typical session look like?